Tuesday, 18 May 2010

 Here are some simple bookmarks we made out of recycled leather.

-Just trace around a pencil box to make a rectangle.
-Cut around and make a fringe on both ends of the bookmark.
-Then hole punch along the both lengths and weave a thin piece of leather through the holes
+Hole punch along both lengths and weave a thin piece of leather through the holes

-To hold it secure let your child choose a machine embroidery stitch to pattern the widths.
+To hold it secure let your child choose a machine embroidery stitch to pattern each end of the bookmark.

 tilly's leather bookmark